 Patients who have lived with MS symptoms for years, initially question their potential for recovery, but they find more hope and relief from this treatment.
 MS nerves have a low glucose level, and near nerve injections raise the nerve glucose to normal.
 This must occur in order for the nerves to recover their function as quickly as possible.
 The standard treatments don’t do this most important component for recovery.
 We’ve discovered that neuropathic nerves, even those dormant for years and seemingly beyond repair, can often regenerate quickly and return to normal.

 My approach to treating migraine represents a significant advancement over traditional methods, offering a safer and more effective solution.
-We recognize migraine as one form of neuropathic pain, which is notably resistant to standard analgesics because these medications fail to address the underlying cause: a deficiency of glucose within the nerve tissue caused by a defect in glycolysis (the conversion of glucose to energy).
+We recognize migraine as one form of neuropathic pain, which is notably resistant to standard analgesics because these medications fail to address the underlying cause: a deficiency of glucose within the nerve (neuroglycopenia) caused by a defect in glycolysis (the conversion of glucose to energy).

 My treatment strategy is deeply rooted in the principles of nerve regeneration.